 Combine the first eleven ingredients (flour-salt) in a large bowl.

-Combine the remaining ingredients (pumpkin-coconut) and stir or whisk until blended.
+Combine the remaining ingredients (pumpkin-coconut) in a separate bowl and stir or whisk until blended.

 Add the flour mixture to the pumpkin mixture; stir just until moistened.

 Spoon batter into paper lined or greased muffin tins.
 Optional-dust with sugar.

 Bake at 350 degrees for 25-30 minutes or until wooden pick inserted in center comes out clean.

 Cool in pans on wire racks for 10 minutes then remove to racks to cool completely.

 Serve and enjoy your kids eating something healthy without even knowing it!

 Guest post by Jacqueline Cole who has the pleasure of cooking for her growing family, all of whom enjoy eating a wide variety of healthful foods.
 Even tomatoes and broccoli.
 She also enjoys posting outstanding yeast bread recipes at her soon-to-be-world-famous website, http://breadbabe.com.